-He paused at the sea of friendly and not so friendly faces.
+He paused at the sea of friendly and not-so-friendly faces.
 Theodore pressed against Catrina for a sense of protection, as he listened to Mr. Woodrow’s speech.
 His tone rose soft, but firm.
 His eyes rested upon the crowd.
-The man obviously had many decades of experience of winning people over during his various courtroom trials.
-Theodore had a feeling he was listening to the lawyer side of the old man convincing the jury his side of the story - the jury being his friends and family.
+The man obviously had many decades of experience in winning people over during his various courtroom trials.
+Theodore had a feeling he was listening to the lawyer side of the old man convincing the jury of his side of the story - the jury being his friends and family.

 “I would like to tell you my story.
 It’s quite long, so I hope you stay with me.”
-He paused, smiled and continued.
+He paused, smiled, and continued.
 “A month ago, I placed an irresponsible ad in a New York paper, and remarkably I received only one reply.
-The Christmas season was swiftly approaching and most people of my generation should remember my brother Jasper, who went missing almost forty-years ago less than a week before Christmas Day.
-The holidays have always been difficult on my father and me, especially now since he was moved to the local hospital with no chance of recovering. “
+The Christmas season was swiftly approaching and most people of my generation should remember my brother Jasper, who went missing almost forty years ago less than a week before Christmas Day.
+The holidays have always been difficult for my father and me, especially now since he was moved to the local hospital with no chance of recovering. “

 “As Joseph said to his brothers in the Bible when they came back to him, the same happened to me.
 ‘But as for you, ye thought evil against me, but God meant it for good.’
 I placed an advertisement looking to adopt four boys, preferably brothers, to become endured servants for my own children, Jasper and Clinton.
 I’m terribly sad to say that my own family’s history is full of my male ancestors using orphaned children for servitude-”